Expression

 Function Calls

 We go into detail about functions in the Functions section.
-However, we already used function calls in the previous sections, so it's worth mentioning them here.
-A function call is an expression that calls a function and returns the value of the last expression in the function body.
+However, we have already used function calls in previous sections, so it's worth mentioning them here.
+A function call is an expression that calls a function and returns the value of the last expression in the function body, provided the last expression does not have a terminating semi-colon.

 fun add(a: u8, b: u8): u8 {